 - Rating: Slow

-- Conditions: Most Boulder Mountain lakes are closed to fishing until April 2014.
-Check the Utah Fishing Guidebook to find out which lakes stay open year round.
+- Conditions: Most Boulder Mountain lakes are closed to fishing until April 19.
+Check the Utah Fishing Guidebook to find out which lakes stay open throughout the year.

 - Location: Southern Utah, Garfield County, NW of Escalante